The barbell hip thrust is a pure glute building movement that will increase the size and improve the strength of your glutes.

 To perform constant tension reps on the hip thrust you will:

-The plates will never hit the floor as you lower the weight.
-This will not allow your glutes to rest and will force a gait changing pump straight to your backside.
+The plates will never hit the floor as you lower the weight so this will not allow your glutes to rest.
+Constant tension reps will force a gait changing pump straight to your backside.

 Bigger Glutes Training Program

-Start the process of building thicker and stronger glutes by utilizing this training program for 3 weeks.
+So you will start the process of building bigger and stronger glutes by utilizing this training program for 3 weeks.